MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-openid-faqs.md

 ms.date: 10/20/2020
 ms.author: dileeps
 ms.reviewer: tapanm
+contributors:
+    - tapanm-msft
+    - sandhangitmsft
+    - dileepsinghmicrosoft
 ---

-# FAQ for using OpenID Connect in portals
+# FAQs for using OpenID Connect in portals

 This article includes information about common Power Apps portals scenarios and frequently asked questions for using an authentication provider that conforms to the [OpenID Connect specification](https://openid.net/specs/openid-connect-core-1_0.html).